 I urge all borrowers and their families to read the legal documents as that is what dictates the terms of the loan and they should know what their plans will be should this even arise.

-The times when the lender can require immediate payment of all sums due are specifically spelled out in the Deed of Trust:
+Your lender can require immediate payment of all sums due and is specifically spelled out in the Deed of Trust:

 If later she was forced to move back to a nursing home, remember the terms (ii) above and while you are determining whether or not the departure is temporary or permanent, you may want to take whatever steps are necessary so that if the departure looks like it will become permanent, you are ready for that eventuality.